 What are Health Navigators?

 Health Navigators are an important member of the health team.
-They provide: assistance, information, tools and support to assist you in making the best health care decisions for your needs, lifestyle, and conditions.
+They provide assistance in making the best health care decisions for your lifestyle, current situation, and conditions.
+Their services include:

 Where do they work?